 About Matt Brackman

-It’s the type of work we do, in construction, we come in contact with many people.
+In construction, we come in contact with many people.
 It's an incredible experience to start at that age.
-You just “learn" people and they get to see you grow up.
-It's a testimony of the kind of a reputation you have when you start that young and people see you lose your dad and then you lose your mom and then you take over the company and you've learned to hold to a certain standard—the standard of customers from since your dad was running the company.
-It feels good to get a call 10 or 20 or 30 years later to do some more work for them.
+You "learn" people, and they see you grow up.
+It's a testimony of the kind of a reputation you have when you start that young, and people see you lose your dad, and then you lose your mom, and then you take over the company, and you've learned to hold to a certain standard—the standard of customers from since your dad was running the company.
+It feels good to get a call 10, 20, or 30 years later to do more work for them.

-It's almost as if we were adopted by an entire community at times of need.
-The outreach happened many years before when our parents were known by so many people in the community.
-Then, they still remember you when you were cute & cuddly so you've got that going for you!
-But those connections go on and on—and that relationship keeps building.
-So it’s a very cool thing about belonging . . . which is a human need!
+It's almost as if an entire community adopted us at times of need.
+The outreach happened years before when many people in the neighborhood knew our parents.
+Then, they still remember you when you were young, so you've got that going for you.
+As those connections go on and on—and that relationship keeps building.

 Another thing about the construction business is that anybody (who isn't a shyster) is greatly valued, especially in a community like Twin Falls.
-These are practical and down-to-earth folks who recognize and value other people who know how to get things done.
+These practical and down-to-earth folks recognize and appreciate others who can accomplish things.

-I think back about what it was like for me and Andrew to learn the skillset that has brought us to this point in time.
-And I mentioned riding around with dad in his work truck all the time as a child.
-It started out as an adventure for a young boy, getting to spend quality time with my father, which was how it began.
+I think back to what it was like for me and Andrew to learn the skillset that has brought us to this point in time.
+And I always mentioned riding around with Dad in his work truck as a child.
+It started as an adventure for a young boy, spending quality time with my father, which was how it began.

 Much of what I was learning was by osmosis.
-I was having fun, meeting other adults, learning about the building trades and being encouraged by my dad (and others) to learn to operate heavy equipment and work in concrete construction . . . by operating heavy equipment and working in concrete construction!
+I was having fun, meeting other adults, learning about the building trades, and being encouraged by my dad (and others) to learn to operate heavy equipment, work in concrete construction using heavy equipment, and work in concrete construction.

-As my siblings and I grew up, we were not only learning skills but also values that have served us well ever since.
-I didn't know I was working and learning.
-I was having fun!
+As my siblings and I grew up, we were learning skills and values that have served us well ever since.
+I didn't know I was working and learning; I was having fun!

-As we each grew towards high school graduation, our dad told us we could attend college if we wanted to and that would be our decision.
-Dad went to college and dropped out after his third year to start his business.
-He also schooled us in ways that helped us to think, evaluate, persevere, communicate, appreciate and learn.
+As we each grew towards high school graduation, our dad told us we could attend college if we chose, and that would be our decision.
+Dad went to college and left college after his third year to start his business.
+He also schooled us in ways that helped us to think, evaluate, persevere, communicate, appreciate, and learn.